 To say that applying for a passport for a child is complicated can be something of an understatement.
 In addition to the normal process you would go through to get a passport, this process also requires you to fill out a few additional forms.

-The statement that you write on the form will outline a number of important details, including why the non-applying parent or guardian is not available to give their consent.
-Along with information about any and all attempts that you made to contact that person before turning to form DS-5525.
+The statement that you write on the form will outline several important details, including why the non-applying parent or guardian is not available to give their consent along with information about any and all attempts that you made to contact that person before turning to form DS-5525.

 It is important to note that any other physical evidence you can submit along with your DS-5525 form will be incredibly valuable during this time.
 You can include copies of a custody order, for example, a restraining order proving that one of the guardians is not allowed within a certain proximity of the other, or even an incarceration order proving that the non-applying guardian is in jail and is therefore unavailable to give consent.

 When is Form DS-5525 Needed?

 There are a few circumstances when this form is needed.
 You will most likely need it when:

-- The passport is a minor who is under the age of 16.
+- The passport is for a minor who is under the age of 16.

-- There is a time constraint that requires the passport to be granted quicker than in normal circumstances.
+- Time constraints require the passport to be granted quicker than in normal circumstances.